PitneyBowes/LocationIntelligenceSDK-CSharp/README.md

 * [GeoIdentity](http://locate.pitneybowes.com/geoidentity): GeoIdentity.
 Powerful, local socio-economic & affinity insights about your customer.
 Enrich billing and/or shipping addresses with rich localized Identity profiles, demographics, lifestyle segmentations, neighborhood names, property ownership & values, and social affinity insights.
 The GeoIdentity API returns all these data with the input of an Address or pbKeyTM.
 Useful for enhancing & enriching any Retail or Commerce application, business process, or workflow.

-* [GeoPlaces](http://locate.pitneybowes.com/geoplaces): Returns the Point-Of-Interests along with their details near a location/address.
-Refine your search by sepcifying name, type of the place, category code, sic code, search radius, travel time/distance.

 The following platforms are supported by Location Intelligence SDKs:
 *	[Android](https://github.com/PitneyBowes/LocationIntelligenceSDK-Android)
 *	[Node.js](https://github.com/PitneyBowes/LocationIntelligenceSDK-NodeJS)